Elgg/Elgg/docs/intro/elgg-cli.rst

     # Upgrade and execute all async upgrades
     vendor/bin/elgg-cli upgrade async [-v]

+    # List all upgrades
+    vendor/bin/elgg-cli upgrade:list

+    # Execute a specific upgrade
+    # <upgrades>: a space separated list of upgrade classes to execute (see the upgrade:list command for a list)
+    vendor/bin/elgg-cli upgrade:batch <upgrades>

     # List all, active or inactive plugins
     # STATUS = all | active | inactive
     vendor/bin/elgg-cli plugins:list [-s|--status STATUS]